haejinjo/ai-carbon-emissions-calculator/README.md

 The answers are out there, but nobody seemed to be talking about them.
 So I built a tool that makes it easy — using real public data, cloud hardware specs, and simple math formulas.

-My vision is simple:
+My vision:
 AI carbon emissions should be as visible and actionable as cloud costs.
 Not buried in a once-a-year ESG report that nobody reads — but surfaced in real-time to consumers and executives, right where decisions are made.

 I want to see these numbers appear on every LLM API call, every model marketplace listing — the same way Google shows carbon impact for flights.
-(See how they calculate carbon emissions with their open source Travel Impact Model)
+(See how they calculate carbon emissions with their [open source Travel Impact Model](https://travelimpactmodel.org/))

 If we're serious about a future for our children, we need to make carbon emissions impossible to ignore.

+Wanna chat about putting this in production?
+Send me a message on [LinkedIn](https://www.linkedin.com/in/haejinjo/).

+Thanks for caring about this stuff.
+I genuinely believe we can make carbon-aware AI the default — if we make it as easy and transparent as checking AWS billing.

+— Hejin 🌱
 ---

 ## ⚙️ What It Does